Julhornung/Data-Analysis-Airbnb-Seattle/README.md

 ## Table of Contents
 1.)
 Installation
 2.)
 Project Motivation
 3.)
-File Descriptions
+Questions and important findings
 4.)
-Results
-5.)
 Licensing, Authors, and Acknowledgements

 ## Installation
 The .ipynb file can be used with jupyter notebooks.
 Please see here(https://jupyter.org/install) for installation details.